-There are a number of foods eaten during the ritual Seder family meal partaken on the first two nights of Passover.
+There are a number of foods eaten during the ritual Seder family meal partaken on the first two nights of Passover and we've identified seven key traditional foods.
 Family customs may vary the items served at the Seder, but the following food items traditionally appear on the Seder plate:

-• Wine: four glasses of wine are consumed during the service to represent the four-fold promise of redemption, with a special glass left for Elijah the prophet.
-Further Passover References:
+- Wine: four glasses of wine are consumed during the service to represent the four-fold promise of redemption, with a special glass left for Elijah the prophet.

 • Passover Recipes